simonnickel/snap/README.md

 The [snap-settings-service](https://github.com/simonnickel/snap-settings-service) is a simple wrapper to handle different types of settings.
 It stores a `Codable` type for a `String` key, either locally (UserDefaults), synced (NSUbiquitousKeyValueStore) or in a custom store.

-### snap-matching-navigation
+### snap-navigation

-The [snap-matching-navigation](https://github.com/simonnickel/snap-matching-navigation) package provides a SwiftUI Container that displays a TabView or SplitScene, based on the device.
+The [snap-navigation](https://github.com/simonnickel/snap-navigation) package defines the apps screens and navigation structure.
+The SnapNavigationView displays and manages the screens in a TabView.

 ### snap-swift-data